2012 Design Meetings

 From Aug.
 14-16, 2012, NCDOT held three informal design public hearings to provide information about the design and location of the proposed project and to give the public an opportunity to provide feedback.

 Detailed environmental studies evaluated each of the 17 alternatives for potential environmental, social and economic effects of widening U.S. 158.
-The results of these studies were presented to the public at corridor public hearings on Sept.
+The results of these studies were presented at public hearings on Sept.
 22, 25 and 30, 2008.
 An additional public hearing was held on July 19, 2010, to notify the public of changes made to the Extended Northern Jackson Bypass and Northern Jackson Bypass corridor alignments.
 Citizens were encouraged to comment on the proposed improvements and to provide opinions on a preferred alternative.
 In total, 412 citizens attended the four hearings.

 Merger Team Process

-Citizen feedback and results from detailed environmental studies were presented to the project merger team – comprised of representatives from both state and federal environmental agencies – on March 26, 2009.
+Citizen feedback and results from detailed environmental studies were presented to the project merger team – composed of representatives from both state and federal environmental agencies – on March 26, 2009.
 The purpose of this meeting was to achieve a consensus on the Least Environmentally Damaging Practicable Alterative (LEDPA)/ Preferred Alternative.

 The merger team agreed a preferred alternative for three of the four communities (Garysburg, Faisons Old Tavern and Conway).
 The preferred alternatives for these communities are: